 Will ASHA certification be required to be a licensed SLPA in KS?

-No. The KSHA SLPA task force is proposing that ASHA certification will not be required for Kansas licensure; however, it may be required by some employers and specific insurance carriers.
+No. ASHA certification will not be required for Kansas licensure; however, it may be required by some employers and specific insurance carriers.

 Will SLPAs in Kansas have to take an examination?

-No. The KSHA SLPA task force is not proposing that a state-specific exam be required for licensure in Kansas, but those pursuing ASHA certification must pass the ASHA Assistants Certification Exam.
+No. A state-specific exam will not be required for licensure in Kansas, but those pursuing ASHA certification must pass the ASHA Assistants Certification Exam.

 Will there be continuing education requirements for SLPAs in Kansas?